-Welcome to November's edition of the HFEA e-update.
+Welcome to the June edition of e-update.

 Peter Thompson, Chief Executive, HFEA.

 Regulating mitochondrial donation: seeking expert views